nearai/house-of-stake-contracts/README.md

    - If "For" votes reach the sandbox threshold (e.g. 30% of total veNEAR), the proposal graduates to `Scheduled`.
    - If the sandbox duration expires without reaching the threshold, the proposal becomes `Defeated`.

-3. **Scheduled** — The proposal is queued to start full voting on the next Monday (00:00 UTC).
+3. **Scheduled** — The proposal is queued to start full voting on the next Monday (00:00 CET).
-   - Only one proposal can be in active voting at a time.
-If another proposal is already voting, this one waits for the next available Monday after that voting period ends.
+   - Up to `max_active_proposals` proposals can occupy active slots (Sandbox / Scheduled /
+     Voting / Timelock) simultaneously.
+If all slots are full, additional approved proposals park in the FIFO pending queue with status `Queued` and are promoted as slots free up.
    - No new votes are cast during this waiting period.
-   - Council members can veto the proposal during this stage, moving it to `Rejected`.

 4. **Voting** — Full voting begins on Monday.
 All vote types are allowed: "For", "Against", "Abstain".
    - Users vote using their veNEAR balance from the snapshot taken at approval time.
    - Voters can change their vote during this period.
-   - Council members can still veto the proposal, moving it to `Rejected`.
    - When the voting duration expires, the result is evaluated:
      - **Quorum check**: total votes must meet the quorum threshold (% of supply) or the quorum floor (absolute minimum).
      - **Approval check**: "For" / ("For" + "Against") must meet the majority threshold.
 "Abstain" votes count toward quorum but not toward approval.